 Nothing happened for 15 minutes.
 Silence.
 Then I stood up and announced I’d sit there all day if need be, but maybe the manager should begin.
 Surely he was annoyed with someone!

 Theresa: I thought so hard about the delivery problems we were having and came up with what I thought was a great idea.
 But you gave me five minutes and basically didn’t listen.
+IT’s happened before when I’ve brought you new ideas.
 I’ll never bring in any new ideas again.
 And now we might all get fired because nothing has changed.
 I tried.

 Roberto: I was annoyed too because I thought you were complaining about…